 Parents must go through the screening survey each morning and take children’s temperatures at home before bringing them in to the program.
 If a child’s temperature is greater than 37.5°C (99.5°F) as measured by mouth or underarm, or 38.0°C (100.4°F) as measured by forehead or ear (ear measurements not recommended for children under 2 years old), the child is considered to be experiencing a fever and must not be brought to the program.

 Employees and parents must fill out a screening survey upon arrival at the program, or use the online screening tool (families should select “Visitor” and then “Household”; educators should select “Contractor or Vendor”) and show a valid results screen to an educator upon arrival.
-Parents and children must each be screened separately using the appropriate form.
-If the answer to any of the questions is “yes”, that person must immediately leave the premises and follow the appropriate isolation, testing, and/or quarantine instructions on the form.
+Parents and children must each be screened separately using the appropriate form, but the online screening tool only has to be completed once.
+If the answer to any of the questions is “yes”, that person must immediately leave the premises and follow the appropriate isolation, testing, and/or quarantine instructions on the form or app.
 If you are unsure whether your child is displaying symptoms that would prevent them from attending, please contact our office to double check.

 Children who develop symptoms whilst in our care will be sent home as soon as possible, and must isolate until they are able to pass the screening checklist, AND have had no major symptoms for a minimum of 24 hours, without the aid of medications.
 A primary educator will be assigned to care for that child and keep the child separated from the other children as much as possible while waiting for the child to be picked up.
 The designated educator will wear a mask and eye protection, and change both once the child has been picked up.
 Anything the child has used or touched in the preceeding 48 hours will be immediately sanitised or removed from the environment.